bachiraoun/pylocker/README.md

 # pylocker
 PYthon LOCKER or pylocker package provides a pythonic way to create locking system that can be used for general purposes as well as for locking files upon reading or writing.

 Installation
 ============
 ##### fullrmc requires:
-* Python (>= 2.7 and < 3),
+* Python >= 2.7

 ##### Installation using pip:
 ```bash